-You are invited to apply for the Teach Plus DFW Policy Fellowship, a highly selective leadership opportunity for outstanding teachers from Dallas ISD, Ft.
-Worth ISD, Grand Prairie ISD, and Richardson ISD looking to deepen your knowledge of education policy and gain a voice in decisions that affect your students and the teaching profession.
+You are invited to apply for the Teach Plus DFW Policy Fellowship, a highly selective leadership opportunity for outstanding teachers from Dallas ISD, Fort Worth ISD, Grand Prairie ISD, and Richardson ISD looking to deepen your knowledge of education policy and gain a voice in decisions that affect your students and the teaching profession.

 What is the Teach Plus DFW Policy Fellowship?